“Just open one,” Amy softly said.

 5) I moved the car out of the garage and created three piles: Storage, Donate, Toss.

 It immediately became fun as I felt John was picking the numbers for me.
 One of the first drawers I hit surprised me with the felt pads I was looking for.
-I uncovered documents I needed at the perfect time, and in the process of dumping, donating, and managing papers, the task gave me a great distraction and the feeling of accomplishment.
+I uncovered money and documents I needed at the perfect time, and in the process of dumping, donating, and managing papers, the task gave me a great distraction and the feeling of accomplishment.
 Some days I did one number, other days 20.

 For the most part, I followed the random numbers obediently, but I was open to variation.
 One day I had pulled a bunch of sweaters out of the laundry and didn’t want to shove them in my very limited drawer space.
 I entered the room and saw his dresser.
 I eyed the drawers coveting the space that would allow my sweaters to remain fluffy.
 I opened the drawer and emptied the contents of his t-shirts into a box, quickly labeled it for donation, and selfishly claimed the drawer.